auth0/docs/articles/quickstart/spa/react/01-login.md

 <%= include('../_includes/_auth_note_custom_domains') %>

-- `authorizationParams.redirect_uri`: The URL to where you'd like to redirect your users after they authenticate with Auth0.
+- `redirectUri`: The URL to where you'd like to redirect your users after they authenticate with Auth0.

 `Auth0Provider` stores the authentication state of your users and the state of the SDK &mdash; whether Auth0 is ready to use or not.
 It also exposes helper methods to log in and log out your users, which you can access using the `useAuth0()` hook.